minershive/hiveos-linux/hive/miners/custom/README.md

 	"fan": [80, 100], //array of miner fans
-	"uptime": 12313232, //seconds elapsed from miner stats "ar": [123, 3], //Optional: acceped, rejected shares "algo": "customalgo" //Optional: algo used by miner, should one of the exiting in Hive
+	"uptime": 12313232, //seconds elapsed from miner stats "ar": [123, 3], //Optional: acceped, rejected shares "algo": "customalgo", //Optional: algo used by miner, should one of the exiting in Hive "bus_numbers": [0, 1, 12, 13] //Pci buses array in decimal format.
+E.g. 0a:00.0 is 10 }
-}
 ```